haggen/wayjs/README.md

 # WayJS

-Light and flexible URL routing in JavaScript.
+Lightweight and flexible URL pattern matching in JavaScript.

 ## Tests: